Shirshak14/bda-proj/README.md

 - Segment customers using K-Means clustering.
 - Build a product recommendation system using ALS.
 - Generate business insights through visualizations.
-- Provide an interactive browser-based dashboard.
+- Present the results through a browser-based dashboard.

 ---